Skip to Main Content

 Welcome to Van Delivery!

-The Maine State Library (MSL) contracts to provide Van Delivery service to support resource sharing among all types of Maine libraries.
-Currently, delivery is provided to over 180 libraries across the state.
+The Maine State Library (MSL) contracts with STAT Courier to provide Van Delivery service to support resource sharing among all types of Maine libraries.
+Currently, over 180 libraries across the state participate in Van Delivery.

 Van Delivery, Interlibrary Loan and Reciprocal Borrowing FAQs